 - Internalize: Guidelines that suggest ways to empower learners through self-regulation, comprehension, and executive function.

-The UDL Guidelines are not meant to be a prescription, offering a set of suggestions that can be applied to reduce barriers and maximize learning opportunities for all learners.
+The UDL Guidelines are not intended to be a prescription, but rather a set of suggestions that can be applied to reduce barriers and maximize learning opportunities for all learners.
 They can be customized, enabling educators to tailor strategies to meet diverse learning objectives, content areas, and contexts with precision and effectiveness.

 For more information about UDL, watch the video below about Universal Design for Learning and view these resources about UDL in Higher Ed:

-Video captions can make a huge difference to so many different people for a wide variety of reasons.
+Video captions can make a significant difference to many people for various reasons.
 When videos include captions, the video is instantly more inclusive of people who may:

 - Be English as a Second Language (ESL) learners